priyamDalmia/SPARTAN-TheHappiestCity/README.md

 Cluster and Cloud Computing Assignment 1

 1. json_analysis.py - contains the methods for reading the melbgrid , AFFIN, and the twitter data file.
-                    - calculate_sentiment() method coputes the sentiment score of a given list of tweets.
+                    - calculate_sentiment() method computes the sentiment score of a given list of tweets.
                     - Not MPI compatible yet.